Patient education: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)

 However, it is uncertain whether phytoestrogens help to reduce hot flashes or night sweats; most studies have not reported benefit.
 In addition, some phytoestrogens might act like estrogen in some tissues of the body.
 Many experts suggest that women who have a history of breast cancer should avoid phytoestrogens.

-Herbal treatments — A number of herbal treatments have been promoted as a “natural” remedy for hot flashes.
+Herbal treatments — A number of herbal treatments have been promoted as a "natural" remedy for hot flashes.
 In fact, many postmenopausal women use black cohosh for hot flashes, but clinical trials have shown that it is not more effective than placebo.
-In addition, there are safety concerns about some herbs, including black cohosh, which might stimulate breast tissue (similar to estrogen).
+There have been concerns that black cohosh could stimulate breast tissue like estrogen, increasing the risk of recurrence in women who have had breast cancer.
+So far, there is no evidence that it is harmful, even in women with breast cancer.
+Still, some experts suggest that women with breast cancer avoid black cohosh until this has been studied more extensively.
 Herbal treatments are not recommended for hot flashes or other menopausal symptoms.

 TREATING VAGINAL DRYNESS